The Culture of Child Abuse That’s Poisoning Figure Skating

 This is not normal.
 Michelle Kwan won five World Championship medals before retiring in her mid-20s.
 Katarina Witt retired at age 29.
 Carolina Kostner, Sochi bronze medalist, competed in the Olympics at age 31.
 But in the age of the quad revolution, such longevity is unthinkable.
 In 2019, less than two years after winning Olympic gold, Zagitova explained that, at 17, quads had become too dangerous for her.
 “I will need to prepare for them physically and mentally.
 I will also need to lose some weight, something like 3 kilograms, to decrease the risk of injuries,” she said before retiring less than a month later.

-The New York Times reported Tuesday that Valieva, a healthy child with no heart conditions, tested positive for three heart medications: trimetazidine, hypoxen, and L-Carnitine.
+The New York Times reported Tuesday that Valieva, a healthy child with no heart conditions, tested positive for three heart medications: trimetazidine, hypoxen, and L-carnitine.
 There is little research into how any of these substances affect children’s long-term development.
 But well before the Valieva case made international headlines, there was reason to believe that Tutberidze presided over a doping program.
-She has defended meldonium, a substance on WADA’s banned substance list, as harmless, saying it “does not help with ‘highest, strongest, fastest’ and only helps to recuperate the heart muscles.”
-In 2019, Anastasia Shabotova, a 13-year-old girl at the time, said on Instagram Live: “How to perform consistently?
+She has defended meldonium, a substance on the World Anti-Doping Agency’s banned substance list, as harmless, saying it “does not help with ‘highest, strongest, fastest’ and only helps to recuperate the heart muscles.”
+In 2019, Anastasiia Shabotova, a 13-year-old girl at the time, said on Instagram Live: “How to perform consistently?
 Drink a lot of dope and you perform stably.
 That’s all.
 You just need to drink the right dope.”
 She was then regarded as persona non grata in Russian figure skating, and switched countries to represent Ukraine.

 Some fans have decried Tutberidze’s methods, using social media to highlight her abusive practices.
 Others try to thread the needle of supporting her skaters without supporting her.
 On the opposite end of the spectrum, I’ve seen fans holding banners with Tutberidze’s face on them.
 Sports fans want to cheer for winners, and Eteri girls always win.